 3. You can select any hardware specification

 You can choose any hardware specification.
-The only limitation is the power level of your desktop machine, for example, if it has 4 GB RAM then you can’t allot 3 GB for the emulator.
+The only limitation is the power level of your desktop machine, for example, if it has 4 GB RAM then you can’t allocate 3 GB for the emulator.

-The standard requirements for running Android Emulators are dual-core Intel or an AMD processor with virtualization support, 4 GB of RAM and 10 GB of disk space, though less powered ones can run older Android versions (there’s something for everyone).
+The standard requirements for running Android Emulators are dual-core Intel or an AMD processor with virtualization support, 4 GB of RAM, and 10 GB of disk space, though less powered ones can run older Android versions (there’s something for everyone).

 You can even choose a customized hardware specification using preferred values for processor, RAM, storage and more.
-You can create separate emulators for different scenarios, for example, high-end games may require more RAM and data keeping will require more storage.
+You can create separate emulators for different scenarios, for example, high-end games may require more RAM, and data keeping will require more storage.

 4. Bricking isn’t a total loss

-Because it’s a software running as a virtual hardware on your system, any damage the emulator experiences, e.g. bricking, will not be of total loss (to you), except for maybe the data inside the emulator’s memory.
+Because it’s software running as virtual hardware on your system, any damage the emulator experiences, e.g. bricking, will not be of total loss (to you), except for maybe the data inside the emulator’s memory.